Henderson's Boys: Secret Army

 Secret Army is the third book in the Henderson's Boys series.
 It was published on 4 February 2010 by Hodder Children's Books.

 The novel is set from January to February 1941.
 The British spy Charles Henderson has returned to Britain, having thwarted Nazi invasion plans, and wants to start an organisation training teenagers as secret agents.
 Secret Army concerns the training of the first group of agents of his new organisation (named CHERUB by the end of the book) - Paul and Rosie Clarke, Marc Kilgour, PT Bivott, Luc, and Joel, together with the recruitment of the first members of Group B. Their training takes place in a requisitioned village, with parachute training in Scotland, followed by an exercise where the CHERUB team, and groups of Polish, Norwegian and French SOE agents, are parachuted over northern England and instructed to steal an anti-aircraft gun and deliver it to Kings Cross station in London within 48 hours.
 Despite Air Vice Marshal Walker, the head of SOE, wanting the CHERUB agents to fail, they deliver two guns.

-Secret Army was praised for its realism and ability to interest boys in history.
-It scored an average rating on Goodreads of 4.2/5 from 1,223 votes.

 It was published in French under the literally translated title of L'Armée secrète, in Polish under the literally translated title of Sekretna armia, and in Portuguese under the literally translated title of A Arma Secreta.

 Grey Wolves

 Grey Wolves is the 4th book in the Henderson's Boys series.
 It was published on 3 February 2011 by Hodder Children's Books.

 The novel is set from 20 April to early August 1941.
 It begins with Marc Kilgour and Charles Henderson on a fact-gathering mission in the town of Lorient, on the Atlantic coast of France, in preparation for a possible future sabotage of the U-boat bases there.

 They meet a local woman, Madame Mercier, who gets Marc into a part of the docks where he can take photos of the U-boat bunker.
 After this, they sail back to a rendezvous with a boat from the UK, named Madeline, but two nights later, they are stopped by a German E-boat, but after a shootout, Troy LeConte reveals that Henderson's son has been born.

 After a brief period of time in England, they go back into occupied France, where Joel and PT get jobs with the Organisation Todt, an organization which commandeered resources for German military usage, and Paul, Boo and Rosie work as a team to communicate with London, and Marc is a cigarette boy at a brothel-bar.

-Grey Wolves scored an average rating on Goodreads of 4.2/5 from 1,031 votes.

 It was published in French under the title of Opération U-Boot, which translates to Operation U-Boat.